-- \bullet Relationships education, relationships and sex education (RSE) and health education - · Colour Monster displays in each classroom and communal areas - Promotion of Metacognition and Growth Mindset throughout the school - Speaking and Listening groups - · Social skills groups and indirectly with every conversation adults have with pupils throughout the day.
+- Relationships education, relationships and sex education (RSE) and health education - Colour Monster displays in each classroom and communal areas - Promotion of self-regulation throughout the school - Speaking and Listening groups - Social skills groups and indirectly with all conversation adults have with pupils throughout the day.

 Pupils in the early stages of emotional and social development because of their special educational needs will be supported to enable them to develop and mature appropriately.
-This will usually require additional and different resources, beyond that required by pupils who do not need this support.
+This will usually require additional and different resources, beyond those required by pupils who do not need this support.
 We also provide support for pupils to improve their emotional and social development in the following ways:

-- Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to be part of clubs to promote teamwork/building friendships etc. - Boxall screening as a universal offer and Learning plans for targeted work the team of adults, individual reward systems or timetables, check-ins and meet and greets, promoting community cohesion and pupil's self-esteem with projects between wider school staff, pupils and the community.
+- Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to be part of clubs to promote teamwork/building friendships etc. - Boxall screening as a universal offer and Learning plans for targeted work